-Experimental research is conducted in the following situations:
+You can conduct experimental research in the following situations:

-- Time is a vital factor for establishing a relationship between cause and effect.
+- Time is a vital factor in establishing a relationship between cause and effect.

 - Invariable behavior between cause and effect.